-a and -r has been extended,

 First I want to thank all the people till now involved in the Free Software community, starting from those ones directly involved in the GNU project (http://www.gnu.org).
 Without their great work, this little one would have never been done.

-Moreover, I have to thank Aurelio Marinho Jargas (verde@aurelio.net), author of txt2tags (http://txt2tags.sf.net), a free (GPL'ed) and wonderful text formatting and conversion tool, which I used in writing this web page.
+I have also to thank Aurelio Marinho Jargas (verde@aurelio.net), author of txt2tags (http://txt2tags.sf.net), a free (GPL'ed) and wonderful text formatting and conversion tool, which I used in writing this web page.

-I want to thank Mr. Norman Clerman of Opcon Associates, Inc. for several suggestions he gave me to improve the readability and the effectiveness of the output produced by Numdiff.
-He also pointed out the need to implement a filter to resynchronize the lines between two files in case of addition or deletion of one or more lines.
+Many thanks also to Mr. Norman Clerman of Opcon Associates, Inc. for several suggestions he gave me to improve the readability and the effectiveness of the output produced by Numdiff.
+He also pointed out the need to implement a filter for resynchronizing the lines between two files in case of addition or deletion of one or more lines.
 I have to give him credit for the urge to prepare the versions 4.x and 5.x of Numdiff.

 since she removed some errors while